Zagitta/rrocker/Approach.md

 From a high level perspective I'll be implementing the following components:

 - A service/daemon that implements an async gRPC server with authentication and authorization.
-From here on reffered to as `rrockerd`
+From here on referred to as `rrockerd`
 - A worker library that can start/stop/query/stream fully isolated tasks with resource control.
 This will be a module of `rrockerd` as it's specialized enough that it's unlikely to be useful as a standalone library.
-- A simple CLI with commands to start/stop/query/stream tasks using the rrocker daemon.
+- A simple CLI with commands to start/stop/query/stream tasks using `rrockerd`.
 From here on reffered to as `rrocker-cli`
-- A shared gRPC api that will be a standalone library that's easy to consume from both rrockerd and rrocker-cli.
+- A shared gRPC api that will be a standalone library that's easy to consume from both `rrockerd` and `rrocker-cli`.
 From here on referred to as `rrocker-lib`

 Here's a breakdown of the engineering tradeoffs for each component: